mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/azure/index.md

 To install DC/OS 1.11 on Azure, use the [Azure Resource Manager templates](https://downloads.dcos.io/dcos/stable/azure.html) provided.

-Some notes of the template configuration is listed below:
+Some notes on the template configuration:

-- Choose `East US` as the Location, because some resources of the template may not available in other location.
+- Choose `East US` as the Location, because some resources of the template may not be available in other locations.
 - Set `Oauth Enabled` to true if you want to sign in the DC/OS Dashboard through OAuth.
 - Fill up the `Agent Endpoint DNS Name Prefix` and `Master Endpoint DNS Name Prefix`.
-- Enter your `Ssh RSA Public Key`.
+- Enter your `SSH RSA Public Key`.

 ## Accessing DC/OS